recaptime-dev/legal-policies/README.md

 ## When does Recap Time Squad update these policies?

 We'll update them as needed, but not as frequent as how we do commits here on `main` branch.
+(The privacy policy, terms of service, code of conducts require 30-daay waiting period after being merged to main branch alongside mandatory notification of changes.)

 ## Getting notified about changes